Cross Connection Control Program

 Orientation / Certified Testers

-For those testers who wish to test in our water service area and have not been certified by the City of Raleigh, you will be required to attend one of six Orientation sessions we will be conducting in 2014.
-Acceptance of your test reports cannot be made until you have successfully attended an Orientation session and completed all paperwork to verify your certification.
+If you wish to test in our water service area, you must be certified by one of our approved schools and attend one of the seven orientation sessions.
+Acceptance of your test reports cannot be made until you have successfully attended an orientation session and completed all paperwork to verify your certification.

 *The cost of orientation registration is included in the cost of the City of Raleigh's Cross Connection Certification and Recertification classes.

 The City of Raleigh will accept certifications from the following schools:

 City of Durham Department of Water Management

 101 City Hall Plaza

 Charlotte-Mecklenburg Utilities Department

 5100 Brookshire Blvd.

 704-399-2426 Ext.
 295